GfSE/SAF-Specification/src/index.md

 The System Architecture Framework Specification application is demonstrated using the **Fire Forest Detection System (FFDS)** example, courtesy of Tim Weilkiens.
 The Fire Forest Detection System example is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**

 # Releases
-This documentation is for the TdSE2024 release branch of SAF.
+This documentation is for the main branch of SAF that reflects the current state of development and it is updated as required.
 See the [change report](CHANGES.md) for an information about major changes.

-If you like to see the current state of development of SAF, please head over to the [main branch](https://saf.gfse.org) which is updated as the development of SAF proceeds.

 The following SAF releases are available, each of which is managed in a separate branch:
 * [Initial Release](https://github.com/GfSE/SAF-Specification/tree/Initial-Release/README.md)